Getting a Teaching License

 Grinnell students can earn a teaching license through the Education Department’s Teacher Education Program.
 Students who complete the program earn an Iowa teaching license and are able to teach in just about any US state by transferring the license to that state.
 Interested students should talk with a faculty member in the Education Department to discuss the requirements for the program (summarized below) and the specific requirements for the subject(s) they would teach.
 Students generally apply for admission to the Teacher Education Program early in the spring semester of their second year after having taken one or two Education classes.

-The schedule of study for earning a license would include EDU 101 in the first or second year, a course from the EDU 210-217 series and EDU 221 in the second or third year, and EDU 250 and the required methods course in the third and fourth years.
-In addition, teacher certification includes general education requirements: coursework in biological and physical science and a course in mathematics, the humanities, and American history or government.
+The schedule of study for earning a teaching license includes EDU 101 in the first or second year, one course from the EDU 210-217 series and EDU 221 in the second or third year, and EDU 250 and the required teaching methods courses (EDU340-346) in the third and fourth years.
+In addition, Iowa teacher certification requires the following general education course requirements: coursework in both biological and physical sciences, and a course in each of the following: mathematics, the humanities, and US history or US government.